TAbdullah-T/mcp-lab/crash-course/Readme.md

 ## 🧠 What Is MCP?

 Model Context Protocol (MCP) is an emerging open standard designed to let AI agents talk to local tools securely and naturally.
 Think of it as letting your LLM "call functions" that you define locally.

-These projects show how to create such tools using [FastMCP](https://github.com/jlowin/fastmcp), a lightweight Python framework to run MCP-compatible servers.

 ---